 There are eight layer types supported on Ona.
 Each layer type references the dataset and defines how the data will be portrayed.

-Mapbox Satellite - global map of high resolution imagery.
+- Mapbox Satellite – a global map of high resolution imagery.

-Refer to this blog post for more infomation on how to give your questions colors.
+Refer to this blog post for more information on how to give your questions colors.

 You can view all the images uploaded with data in a photos gallery under the Photos tab.

 For more information, see the faq on the Photos tab.

 Images can also be viewed online, both on the Map and Table tabs, by clicking the links to open the images as shown below.
 The images open in a different window on the browser.